dvangennip/course_updater/README.md

 	- Use on Windows may need some changes to filepaths, etc.

 ## TO DO
-- Fingure out a way to avoid prompting for file download completion
 - Work around current add-user as owner bug
 - Add automatic ability to recognise Connect-MicrosoftTeams login account (zID) and add this to exclusion IDs to avoid accidental self-removal?
 	- alt idea: if this is actually desired, have a prompt to check and get approval -> add a current_user variable to check against